BlockEdenHQ/web-blockeden-home/docs/intro.md

   - [Browse and write SQL on Aptos Indexed DB](https://blockeden.xyz/analytics/browse/2/schema/public)
 - 🔷 Ethereum JSON RPC API

-📦 dStore: is a managed storage solution for creators and developers from any blockchain.
+📦 dStore · a managed storage solution for creators and developers from any blockchain.
 It's user-friendly, EVM-compatible, low-cost, and petabyte-level scale, all powered by EthStorage.

 - [Get started](/dstore/)